Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Materials and Methods

 HyDe \cite{hyde-paper}, Patterson's D-Statistic \cite{pattersonD}, D3 \cite{D3}, and D$_p$ \cite{Dp} are all methods that use site pattern frequencies or pairwise differences to test the null hypothesis of tree-like evolutionary patterns (ILS-only).
 This eliminates the need for the estimation of gene trees, such that sequences can be used directly as input.
-While HyDe, Patterson's D-Statistic, and D$_p$ use rooted triples with an outgroup, D3 uses an rooted triple without an outgroup.
+However, it is important to use the input of many gene sequences, as opposed to few long sequences, as these tests are based on a model of coalescent independent sites, or designed for use at the allele-level \cite{hyde-paper, pattersonD}.
+These sequences must also come from equidistant gene trees, where each taxon is equidistant from the root.
+While HyDe, Patterson's D-Statistic, and D$_p$ use rooted triples plus an outgroup, D3 uses a rooted triple without an outgroup.
 This is advantageous as a poorly chosen, or distant outgroup can result in inclusion of ghost hybridizations and lead to false interpretations \cite{Tricou2022, D3}.
 Ghost hybridizations are defined as hybridization events when one (or both) of the parent lineages that provide genetic material to the hybrid node are either extinct or unsampled.
 Note that the Patterson's D-statistic, D3, and D$_p$ are intended as tests for introgression between two species, but do not indicate directionality.
 Additionally, they require that the species relationship between the triple and its outgroup (if any) is known.